Hussein-Alayan/Aljanoub-Website/README.md

 # ALJANOUB Restaurant Menu Management System

-A modern, responsive web application for managing and displaying a restaurant menu, built with Flask, Bootstrap, and JavaScript.
+A modern, responsive web application for managing and displaying a restaurant menu, built with Flask, Bootstrap, JavaScript, PHP, and MySQL.

 ---